wayne989/ConfigServiceRest/README.md

     Global Exception Handling - handle web service related exception with returning error in json format

     Task #3
-    Centrolize the logging by implementing spring aop which includes performance and error logs.
+    Centralize the logging by implementing spring aop which includes performance and error logs.

     Task #4
     Create unit tests for controller, service and repository layers.
 This is only for demostration purposes, so the test cases cover most but not all cases